backdrop-contrib/office_hours/README.txt

 == USING VIEWS - SORT CRITERIA ==
 Only default (out-of-the-box) Views functionality is provided.
 - To sort the times per day, add the 'day' sort criterion.

+== USING VIEWS - CREATE A BLOCK PER NODE/ENTITY ==
+Suppose you want to show the Office hours on a node page, but NOT on the page itself, but rather in a separate block, follow these instructions:
+(If you use non-Node Content types/Entities, you'll need to adapt some settings.)
+1. First, create a new View for 'Content', and add a Block display;
+ - Under FORMAT, set to an Unformatted list of Fields;
+ - Under FIELDS, add the office_hours field and other fields you like;
+ - Under FILTER CRITERIA, add the relevant Content type(s);
+ - Under PAGER, show all items;
+ - Now open the ADVANCED section;
+ - Under CONTEXTUAL FILTERS, add 'Content: Nid';
+ -- Set 'Provide default value' to 'Content ID from URL';
+ -- Set 'Specify validation criteria' to the same Content type(s) as under FILTERS;
+ -- Set 'Filter value format' according to your wishes;
+ -- Set 'Action to take if filter value does not validate' to 'Hide View';
+ - Tweak the other settings as you like.

+2. Now, configure your new Block under /admin/structure/block/manage/ :
+ - Set the Block title, and the Region settings;
+ - Under PAGES, set 'Show block on specific pages' to 'Only the listed pages' and 'node/*';
+   You might want to add more pages, if you use other non-node entity types.
+ - Tweak the other settings as you like.
+ You'll need to tune the block for the following cases:
+ - A user accesses the node page, but 'Access denied';
+ - A node is unpublised;

+Now, test your node page.
+You'll see the Office hours in the page AND in the block.
+That's once too many.

+3. So, modify the 'View mode' of your Content type under /admin/structure/types/manage/<MY_CONTENT_TYPE>/display
+ - Select MANAGE DISPLAY;
+ - Select the View mode.
+(Perhaps you need to create an extra view mode for other purposes.)
+ - Select the Office_hours, and set the Format to 'Hidden';
+ - Save the data, end enjoy the result!

 == IMPORTING WITH FEEDS MODULE ==
 To import data with the Feeds module, the following columns can be used: